CSCfi/csc-user-guide/docs/computing/connecting/ssh-unix.md

 ## Generating SSH keys

-You can use the `ssh-keygen` command-line utility for generating SSH keys:
+On macOS and Linux, you can use the `ssh-keygen` command-line utility for generating SSH keys:

 ```bash
 ssh-keygen -o -a 100 -t ed25519